gnilsson2/vscode-docs/docs/python/python-tutorial.md

 ## Install and use packages

 Let's now run an example that's a little more interesting.
 In Python, packages are how you obtain any number of useful code libraries, typically from [PyPI](https://pypi.org/).
 For this example, you use the `matplotlib` and `numpy` packages to create a graphical plot as is commonly done with data science.
-(Note that `matplotlib` cannot show graphs when running in the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about) as it lacks the necessary UI support.)
+(Note that `matplotlib` cannot show graphs when running in the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about) as it lacks the necessary UI support.
+Unless you have an X-server running in Windows)

 Return to the **Explorer** view (the top-most icon on the left side, which shows files), create a new file called `standardplot.py`, and paste in the following source code: